-15) All of the following can be considered a direct or indirect competitor of Amazon except: A) eBay.
+- 13) All of the following would be considered a direct competitor of Priceline except:

-B) Apple's iTunes Store.
+- A) Travelocity.

+- B) Expedia.

-C) Walmart.
+- C) Orbitz.

-D) Starbucks.
+- D) ESPN.
 Answer: D

+Answer: D Diff: Difficult

+- 14) The existence of many competitors in any one market segment may indicate: - A) an untapped market niche. - B) the market is saturated. - C) no one firm has differentiated itself within that market. - D) a market that has already been tried without success.

+Answer: B Diff: Difficult

+- 15) All of the following can be considered a direct or indirect competitor of Amazon except:

+- A) eBay.

+- B) Apple's iTunes Store.

+- C) Walmart.

+- D) Priceline.
-16) A perfect market is one in which:

-A) there are no competitive advantages or asymmetries because all firms have equal access to all the factors to production.

-B) one firm develops an advantage based on a factor of production that other firms cannot purchase.

-C) one participant in the market has more resources than the others.

-D) competition is at a minimum, as each niche market within an industry is served by the company with the greatest competitive advantage.
+- 16) A perfect market is one in which: - A) there are no competitive advantages or asymmetries because all firms have equal access to all the factors to production. - B) one firm develops an advantage based on a factor of production that other firms cannot purchase. - C) one participant in the market has more resources than the others. - D) competition is at a minimum, as each niche market within an industry is served by the company with the greatest competitive advantage.

+Answer: A Diff: Difficult

-17) Organizations that typically provide an array of services to start-up companies along with a small amount of funding are referred to as:
+- 17) Organizations that typically provide an array of services to start-up companies along with a small amount of funding are referred to as:

-A) angel investors.
+- A) angel investors.

-B) crowdfunders.
+- B) crowdfunders.

-C) incubators.
+- C) incubators.

-D) venture capital investors.
+- D) venture capital investors.

-18) A \\\\\\ specifically details how you plan to find customers and to sell your product.
+- 18) A \\\\\\ specifically details how you plan to find customers and sell your product.

-A) sales analysis
+- A) sales analysis

-B) business plan
+- B) business plan

-C) competitive strategy
+- C) competitive strategy

-D) market strategy
+- D) market strategy

-Answer: D
+Answer: D Diff: Easy

-Difficulty: Easy

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.